Law - Political Science - Administration

 Read more

-• Lessons will alternate between reviewing and consolidating theoretical fundamentals (lectures) and practical situations (exercises).
+• The lessons will alternate between reviewing and consolidating theoretical fundamentals (lectures) and practical scenarios (exercises).

 Read more